AS400671/server-config/README.md

 ### RPKI

-RPKI eats up a lot of memory as RPKI data is cached and compared on both RPKI and bird. so make sure to increase your swap memory in case RPKI server crashes.
+RPKI consumes a lot of memory as RPKI data is directly cached in the memory for comparison between RPKI client and bird daemon.

+Make sure to increase your memory in case your server runs on a low memory. `stayrtr` or `rpki-client` may randomly crash when the free memory space is insufficient.

 ### IRR Filtering